erikpukinskis/vite-hrm-test/README.md

-This is an example of a minimal Vite project where HMR doesn't appear to be working in Chrome.
+~This is an example of a minimal Vite project where HMR doesn't appear to be working in Chrome.~

+Edit: Got it working!
+Turns out you need to use `@vitejs/plugin-react` for HMR to work in React apps.
+Makes sense.

 ### Running the demo